loneacoustic/kelants400/README.md

 # KelantS400
-//Here are my settings, will update as i find better settings.
+Here are my settings, will update as i find better settings.

-//Follow Photo instructions or import the configuration file (.cfg) to a blank profile in chitubox.
+Follow Photo instructions or import the configuration file (.cfg) to a blank profile in chitubox.

-//Save your exported files as .ZIP
+Save your exported files as .ZIP